gnik-snrub/roguelike-dungeon-diving/README.md

 After completing the guide I intend to:
 - Tweak the world gen to make it more interesting than just rectangles.
-- Add in secret passages where <2 tile wide walls exist.
+- Add in secret passages where <=2 tile wide walls exist.
+- Connect dead-end hallways to other rooms.
 - Give the player character the ability to steal, and upgrade the powers of monster he slays.
 - Possibly add in a random monster generator.
 - Create more color variance in the world tiles.